 The Great Barrier Reef is the most expansive coral reef on the planet.
 Located off the east coast of Australia, in North Queensland, the reef covers an area of more than 344,000 square kilometres.
 Comprising almost 3,000 individual reefs and more than 900 islands, this staggering feat of marine architecture is a sight to behold.

-It’s no wonder the vast majority of travellers to Australia are keen to visit the Great Barrier Reef.
+It’s no wonder the vast majority of travellers to Australia are keen to experience the Great Barrier Reef.

 The Great Barrier Reef is accessible from many parts of the Queensland coastline and there’s a vast array of tours and excursions to choose from, including overnight adventures and day trips from Cairns.

 As well as enjoying jaw-dropping views of glistening golden sands and crystal clear waters that harbour kaleidoscopic reefs beneath, visitors to the reef can also learn about the incredible marine life that resides in the warm turquoise waters.

 Home to over 1,500 different species of fish, more than 130 shark species and six of the world’s endangered species of turtles, this is a truly spectacular wildlife haven.

 For those planning to visit this amazing place, there are options to suit every holiday itinerary.
 Here are some of the best ways to visit the Great Barrier Reef in Australia.

 1. Snorkel the reef